 In the automobile retailing industry, senior executives are typically provided with the use of one or more demonstrator vehicles from a retailer's inventory of new vehicles in order to, among other things, show support for the retailer's offered brands.
 Executives are typically entitled to these vehicles for business and personal use.
 Management has limited the number of demonstrator vehicles provided to our employees due to the risks associated with the use of such vehicles.
-To provide a similar benefit, we provide a cash car allowance of \$800 per month to our corporate officers at the vice president level and above, including our named executive officers.
-Additionally, in 2015, Mr. Monaghan and Mr. Hult each were entitled to use one demonstrator automobile pursuant to the terms of their respective employment agreements.
+To provide a similar benefit, we provide a cash car allowance of \$800 per month to our corporate officers at the vice president level and above, including our named executive officers (except for Mr. Goodman who, in connection with his hiring, negotiated to receive the use of one demonstrator vehicle in lieu of a cash car allowance).
+Additionally, in 2017, Mr. Monaghan and Mr. Hult each were entitled to use one demonstrator vehicle pursuant to the terms of their respective employment agreements.